 Frequently Made Errors

-Medical-legal evaluators must refer to California Code of Regulations (CCR) Section 9795 to determine the appropriate billing code for services rendered (reimbursement rates available here on our blog).
+Medical-legal evaluators must refer to the California Code of Regulations (CCR) Section 9795 to determine the appropriate billing code for services rendered (reimbursement rates available here on our blog).
 While parts of § 9795 are fairly straightforward, this regulation leaves plenty of room for error.

 Specifically, the rules regarding ML106 for supplemental medical-legal evaluations require close attention to avoid common billing errors, like the following: